Virtual Hour of Code 2023

 - Unplugged activities: hands-on, device free!
 Hour of Code Unplugged

-Robotics And Beyond Toolkit is our free STEM activity newsletter.
+Robotics And Beyond Toolkit.
 We have 18 issues with activities for young students through high school, including many related to computer science.
+Please note that we are no longer creating new issues but this is still a great resource!

 Beanz Magazine is a fantastic and inexpensive resource for everything related to computer science, coding and hardware and cool projects that are great learning tools.
 Great reading too!
 Subscription-based but all issues before 2017 are available for free.